-The guarantee shall be released as the pre-financing is gradually cleared against interim payments or payments of balances to the beneficiary in accordance with the conditions laid down in the grant agreement.
+The guarantee shall be released as the pre-financing is gradually cleared against interim payment(s) or payment of the balance to the beneficiary in accordance with the conditions laid down in the grant agreement or, in the absence of such clearing, three months after a recovery is notified to the beneficiary by which the Commission asks him to repay the prefinancing.
+The Commission undertakes to release the guarantee within the following month.

-The guarantee may be replaced by a joint and several guarantee by a third party or by the irrevocable and unconditional joint guarantee of the beneficiaries of an action who are parties to the same grant agreement.
+In exceptional cases, the guarantee may be replaced by a joint and several guarantee by a third party or by the irrevocable and unconditional joint guarantee of the beneficiaries of an action who are parties to the same grant agreement.